jvfon/Blog/articles/tech/Shopify/11a-GsapAnimation.md

     triggerElement: '#main-services',
     triggerHook: 1, /*puts the trigger at the end of the first section of the page, .5 will put it half way down the first section of the page */

-    /*ends the animation at 500px(if px are used) from the start of the animation*/ /*you can pass in an element to get the height of a container */
+    /*ends the animation at Npx(if px are used) from the start of the animation*/ /*you can pass in an element to get the height of a container */
     duration: serviceElement.offsetHeight
 })